Masteidel/capstone-project-the-faculty/DetailedPlan.md

 - **Methods**:
     - **Constructor**: Initializes error details.
     - **Getters/Setters**: For accessing and modifying error properties.
+    - **Build Method**: Creates an instance of ErrorResponse using a builder pattern.

 ## GlobalExceptionHandler.java
 - **Purpose**: Centralized exception handling for all controllers.